google/zetasql/docs/geography_functions.md

 Returns the Nth point of a linestring geography as a point geography, where N is the index.
 The index is 1-based.
 Negative values are counted backwards from the end of the linestring, so that -1 is the last point.
-Returns an error if the input is not a linestring, if the input is empty, or if there is no vertex at the given index.
+Returns an error if the input isn't a linestring, if the input is empty, or if there is no vertex at the given index.
 Use the `SAFE` prefix to obtain `NULL` for invalid input instead of an error.